openshift/openshift-client-python/readme.md

 provide a complete description of all possible OpenShift interactions -- the user may need to reference the CLI documentation to find the pass-through arguments a given interaction requires.

-* A familiarity with Python is recommended.
+* A familiarity with Python is assumed.

 ## Setup
 1. Git clone https://github.com/jupierce/openshift-python.git (or your fork).